Ready for take-off

 De-icing products made with caustic potash from Evonik are biodegradable.
 "Potassium formate consumes relatively little oxygen during the degrading process," explains Hans Put, who is in charge of the Chlor-Alkali Chemicals Product Unit at Evonik.
 "The less oxygen it consumes in water and wastewater, the more ecologically tolerable the de-icing agent is.

-Tried and proven Used at many airports around the globe, potassium formate has already proven to be an efficient, environment-friendly and safe de-icer.
+Used at many airports around the globe, potassium formate has already proven to be an efficient, environment-friendly and safe de-icer.
 In Europe it has become the standard solution.
 Roland Schwarz and his team certainly appreciate the qualities of this agent.
 "We have mobilized our winter clearing services countless times in varying weather conditions.
 Even when the task seemed particularly daunting, we have always managed to maintain traffic flow on our tarmacs."

 Photo: Fraport AG